jhu-ip/cs220-s22/assign/hw3.md

 and right from the start pixel, one pixel at a time, should be changed to the current drawing color.

+Your implementations of drawing operations should take care that they only access and modify pixels that are within the boundaries of the drawing surface.
+The `r`, `e`, and `f` commands could specify drawing operations that are completely or partially out of bounds.
+These should be allowed, but they should only draw the part of the requested shape that is within the bounds of the drawing surface.
+(In the example command file in the next section, notice that the final `e` command specifies a green ellipse that is partially out of bounds.)

 ### Example command file

 Here is an example command file: